jangler/xenmath/conclusions.md

 With optimal tuning, septimal meantone has a mean error of ~6c and max error of ~12c for 7-limit consonances.
 As a rank-2 temperament, only one pair of accidentals is required, and intervals can be named using conventional major/minor/augmented/diminished terminology.

 31edo is a near-optimal meantone tuning.
 19edo is a slight improvement over 12edo for 5-limit consonances, and a more substantial improvment for 7-limit consonances.

+## Porcupine

+Meantone is more accurate than porcupine in both the 5-limit and 7-limit.
+5-limit accuracy is comparable to that of 12edo, although 7-limit error is about halved.

+22edo is a near-optimal porcupine tuning.